CaioEmPessoa/RasterDraw-3ds/README.md

 I have not tested it on another 3ds model other than the old one, but it should work too.

 ## Project showcase:
+(If the video appears to be laggy, its probably because I recorded it as a GIF.
+Natively it runs very smoothly)
 ![Video showcasing the project](./showcase.gif)